Castlewood Canyon State Park hosts a number of fun and scenic trails. Begin at the Westside parking lot and trailhead.

 Restrooms available at trailhead.

-Note:You may also enjoy: Inner Canyon Trail
+Note:If you like the Cherry Creek Trail, you may also enjoy: Inner Canyon Trail